opensafely/documentation/docs/ehrql-new-tutorial-intro.md

 These examples are available for you to run and to experiment with.

+When working through each tutorial, you may find it useful to open the relevant dataset definition and example CSV data in a text editor, to refer along with.

 ### Learning objectives

 By the end of this section, you should be able to: